CtrlK

 Specificity

-Names the domain (backend architecture) and lists specific patterns (Clean Architecture, Hexagonal Architecture, DDD), but describes outcomes ('maintainable, testable, scalable') rather than concrete actions like 'structure code layers' or 'define bounded contexts'.
+Names the domain (backend architecture) and some specific patterns (Clean Architecture, Hexagonal Architecture, DDD), but describes outcomes ('maintainable, testable, scalable') rather than concrete actions like 'structure project layers', 'define bounded contexts', or 'implement ports and adapters'.

 2 / 3